io-classic/System/OIG.md

 (N.Wirth, 16.4.2016 / 4.4.2017 / 31.5.2019  Oberon compiler; code generator for RISC / CP 2020 adapted for x86_64)

-**ORG** is called from ORP and generates machine code various Oberon language constructs for the Oberon RISC5 architeture.
+**OIG** is called from OIP and generates machine code various Oberon language constructs for the Oberon x86_64 architeture.

   ## Imports: